 However, the style we celebrate children at the age of three, five and seven might have developed in Muromachi period (1392-1492).
 Children were only recognized in their family register after the age of three due to the high infant mortality rate at that time.

 Shichi-Go-San: 7-5-3 is combined celebration each used to be celebrated separately before.
-It is interesting that combination of numbers are the name of the festival.
+It is interesting that combination of numbers is the name of the festival.
 Gradually, those three ceremonies got together and now we call them Shichi-Go-San.

 Kamioki at the Age of 3